Are you planning to get a second dog for your husky? In this article, I have shared the list of dogs that get along with huskies.

 Huskies are pack dogs, getting a second dog for your husky is a great idea.
 There is no scientific proof for whether or not huskies can identify their own breed.

-In this post, I have mentioned about different breeds that are friendly toward huskies, so that you can find the best second dog for your husky.
+In this post, I have mentioned different breeds that are friendly toward huskies, so that you can find the best second dog for your husky.